oakmound/oak/CONTRIBUTING.md

 # Contributing
 Please raise issues for discussion before making significant pull requests.

-Direct pull requests at `develop` to later be merged into `master` with a release number.
+Direct pull requests that are more than documentation changes at `develop` to later be merged into `master` with a release number.